Jordan Slew: Rochdale

 On 12 September 2017, Slew joined League One club Rochdale on a short-term deal after spending what he called "a rough couple of months" without a club.
 He made his debut later the same day as a second-half substitute in a 2–1 victory over Doncaster Rovers at Spotland Stadium.
 Slew left Rochdale in January 2018 when his contract expired.

-Non-league
+Non-League

-Slew joined Northern Premier League Division One North club Radcliffe in January 2018.
+Slew joined Northern Premier League Division One North club Radcliffe Borough in January 2018.
 He made his "Boro" debut in a 1–1 draw with Atherton Collieries on 5 February.
 Radcliffe finished the 2017–18 season in 20th-place under the stewardship of Jon Macken.
-On 12 October 2018, Slew joined Boston United of the National League North, making his début for the club in a 4–0 win over Blyth Spartans at York Street the following day.
-He scored two goals in 13 league appearances during the 2018–19 season.
+After a break from the game, Slew joined Boston United of the National League North in October 2018, making his debut for the club in a 4–0 win over Blyth Spartans at York Street the following day.
+He scored two goals in 13 league appearances, before being released at the end of the 2018–19 season.
 On 1 October 2019, he joined Ashton United of the Northern Premier League Premier Division.